pooya13vm/todo-MongoDB/README.md

 # todo-app
 ## General info
-It as a training project to learn MongoDB
+It as a training project to work on MongoDB Database

 ## Technologies
 #### Project is created with: